bcgov/ols-geocoder/address-data-pipeline.md

 - It is too fussy.
 The current process requires many manual steps that require careful typing and lots of visual confirmation.
 - It takes too long.
 It takes approximately three business days to complete.
-- It ties up our delivery and test environments; conversely, delivery and testing of code fixes and enhancements often blocks the data integration process.
-We rarely keep to our stated monthly data update schedule.
 <br><br>

 <a name=requirements></a>